bzamith/bzamith.github.io/pages/concepts/ds_concepts.md

 *The Art of Statistics: Learning from Data; David Spiegelhalter (2019)*

+> This is a range of values that, if a large sample were taken, would contain the parameter value of interest $(1 - \alpha)\%$ of the time.
+For instance, a 95\% confidence interval would contain the true value 95\% of the time.
+If 0 is included in the confidence intervals, then we cannot reject the null hypothesis (and vice versa).

+*Ace the Data Science Interview; Kevin Huo, Nick Singh (2022)*

 ### What is the relationship between Standard Error and Variables' Variance?
 > The standard error is inversely proportional to the variance of the variable.
 This means that, if doesn’t change much, it will be hard to estimate its effect on the outcome.
 This also makes intuitive sense.
 Take it to the extreme and pretend you want to estimate the effect of a drug, so you conduct a test with 10000 individuals but only 1 of them get the treatment.
 This will make finding the ATE very hard, we will have to rely on comparing a single individual with everyone else.
 Another way to say this is that we need lots of variability in the treatment to make it easier to find its impact.